Lido Wellness Center Blog

 Next time you put on your swimsuit, practice repeating this body neutrality mantra:

 My body is one of the interesting things about me.

 Talk It Out – Usually our body dissatisfaction and distress come from a deep core belief about who we are.
 While it’s easy to blame the size and shape of our bodies as the root of all problems, the body is not the real issue here.
 If body image distress is becoming a pervasive and preoccupying problem in your life, it may be time to reach out to a therapist or mental health treatment center, like Lido Wellness Center.

 It can feel uncomfortable and scary, but talking about and processing through these deep rooted self-beliefs with a safe and supportive therapist can provide lasting relief.
-If we can move through the negative stories that have influenced our relationships with our bodies, we can change the narrative to claim stories that emphasize body empowerment and acceptance.
+If we can move through the negative stories that have influenced our relationships with our bodies, we can change the narrative to claim stories that emphasize body empowerment, acceptance, and healthy self esteem.

-Though summertime is typically a season that heightens our body awareness and insecurities, tending to our bodies’ needs and elevating gratitude for the body year round is best practice for long term healing.
+Though summertime is typically a season that heightens our body awareness and insecurities (especially here in Newport Beach, California), tending to our bodies’ needs and elevating gratitude for the body year round is best practice for long term healing.
 While these tips are helpful, it’s important to recognize that there is no quick fix to healing your relationship with yourself and your body.
 I know from personal experience that like any other relationship, tending to the body and mind is a daily practice.

 Your body is your home.
 It is the vehicle that lets you experience the world.
 Let’s be grateful to the body that allows us to participate in this beautiful life.

 by Chloe Horner, AMFT